harplife/zettelkasten/study_LearnOpenGL.md

 ### Loading and Creating Textures
 #### Image Loading Library
 - OpenGL (GLAD & GLFW) does not provide functionalities to read & convert image files.
 For the purpose of the guide, [a single header image loading library](https://github.com/nothings/stb/blob/master/stb_image.h) by Sean Barret will be used.
+	- #todo try out OpenImageIO.
+I feel like I've seen it being used in Houdini.
 - Once the header file is downloaded, following preprocessors need to be added:

 ```C++